 After missing an important holiday, National Butterscotch Brownie day, I looked through Cookie Madness and found very few recipes for butterscotch brownies.
-There were plenty of blondies, but only two really emphasized the butterscotch – the Whole Foods recipe and the one from Cooking Light.
-So I decided to round up a few new butterscotch brownie recipes and test them side by side.
-Yesterday I baked one from Jenn’s Baking Chamber and today I baked one based on a recipe from Richard Sax’s Classic Home Desserts.
-Stephanie from Joy of Baking also posted the Sax recipe and you can see her version here, but we both ended up making adjustments.
+There were plenty of blondies, but only two really emphasized the butterscotch – a Whole Foods recipe and one from Cooking Light.
+I wanted to try something new, and pulled out my Richard Sax book, Classic Home Desserts.

 This recipe was originally made with macadamia nuts and white chocolate, so I decided to make it more butterscotch focused by using pecans (for a warmer flavor) and butterscotch chips in place of white chocolate.

 - 3/4 cup plus 2 tablespoons (100 grams) sifted all-purpose flour**